thebkv/bkv/MSR/01_GEN/01_GEN_03_MSR.md

 ## MSR Preface (Genesis 03)

-Genesis 03 does **not** describe the invention of evil, nor the fall of a perfect world into chaos.
+The Genesis 03 narrative reading describes the invention of evil, and the fall of a perfect world into chaos.

 Under **Minimum Sufficient Role (MSR)**, Genesis 03 reveals the moment **undifferentiated obedience gives way to self-referential evaluation**.
 The chapter documents how **moral consciousness emerges**, how **authority is displaced**, and how **fracture becomes experiential**.